AntoniusDoni/hris/README.md

-# Laravel Template - Flowbite
+# Laravel HRIS - with Flowbite

 This just a laravel template with breeze react, user role based access crud with setup flowbite admin template
 ## Support me